 Once upon a time, there was no standardization of pose names; the same pose might be called different names by different teachers or poses could go by the same name.
 Be alert for these confusions.
-Being descriptive creates better communication skills from teachers and offering the sanskrit name lessens the confusion as there is less transliteration.
-The key to a successful pracitce is in the adaptation and application of the ancient discipline of yoga to contemporary lifestyles, thereby enhancing health, longevity and quality of life.
+Being descriptive creates better communication skills from teachers and offering the Sanskrit name lessens the confusion as there is less transliteration.
+The key to a successful practice is in the adaptation and application of the ancient discipline of yoga to contemporary lifestyles, thereby enhancing health, longevity and quality of life.
 Yoga begins when you let go of ideology and accept the self in its natural state.
 You are formed from this wonder – the body, the breath, the heartbeat, and all of nature.
 Yoga is a reminder of what you ALREADY are/have.
 Buddha said, “Don’t take what I say as truth, explore it!”

 Move within the natural boundaries of the body and breath.

 Don’t push, invite.
 Let it unfold, let go and love it.
 Find peace in your pose.
 Asana needs softness to receive (not too much strength).